rm-controls/rm_controllers/rm_calibration_controllers/README.md

 #### 3.2 Parameters
 * **`search_velocity`** (double)

-	The actuator velocity of calibrating.
+	The motor angular velocity of calibrating.

 * **`threshold`** (double)

 	This is velocity threshold.
-When the real time velocity of target actuator lower than threshold, and last for a while, it can be considered the state: CALIBRATED.
+When the real time velocity of target motor lower than threshold, and last for a while, it can be considered the state: CALIBRATED.

 ## 4. Bugs & Feature Requests